 The Lighthouse Road Trip On The South Carolina Coast That’s Dreamily Beautiful

-The trip along the coast of South Carolina explores eight lighthouses, some upclose and others from afar.
+The trip along the coast of South Carolina explores eight lighthouses, some up-close and others from afar.
 The total drive time is just over six hours and includes some of the most picturesque roads in the Lowcountry.
-Three of these lights, the first three, are only accessible by boat and we’ve given you the info you’ll need for the ferrys and services that take you to them.
+Three of these lights, the first three, are only accessible by boat and we’ve given you the info you’ll need for the ferries and services that take you to them.
 You can, of course, choose to skip those if time doesn’t allow.
 Here’s a link to the Google Map with all the locations you’ll need, in a pre-routed trip.
 Buckle up and enjoy this road trip through South Carolina!

-Robin Jarvis is a travel and entertainment writer for OnlyInYourState.com.
+Robin Jarvis is a travel and entertainment writer and editor for OnlyInYourState.com with a bachelor's degree in Journalism.
 Her love for travel has taken her to many parts of the world.
-When she's not working, she loves to hike, kayak and check out new adventures all over the country.
+She spent more than two decades living on the coast in South Carolina and currently lives in the mountains of North Carolina - although she still makes it back to see family in South Carolina quite often.
+When she's not working, she loves to hike, kayak, and check out new adventures.
+Get in touch at [email protected]

 Love South Carolina?

 Thank you!
 You'll receive your first newsletter soon!